Deltafortal/Deltafortal/README.md

 <h3> ⚡ Cooding Journey ⚡ </h3>
 <h5> The start of my journey </h5>
-<p> I want to write my whole cooding journey in this little section, i can't wait to see what will happen in the future, let's talk about the journey now.
-I've finished my Full Stack Web Developer course from Boolean, i have learned many many things and i am really happy to see all the project i am ready to make.
-I know this is only the beginning but i am ready to learn much much more!</p>
+<p> I want to write my whole cooding journey in this little section and I can't wait to see what will happen in the future.
+Let's talk about the journey now: I've finished my Full Stack Web Developer course from Boolean, I have learned many many things and I am really happy to see all the project I am ready to make.
+I know this is only the beginning but I am ready to learn much much more!</p>